SOCIETAS ROSICRUCIANA IN CIVITATIBUS FOEDERATIS

 Section 19 – CYBER DIRECTOR He shall build and maintain a Web Site for the College.
 He shall receive his dues as compensation for performing this service.
 The Office of Cyber Director does not preclude the Frater from holding another office in the College.

 Section 20 – DISCIPLINE All Fratres of Iowa College shall be amenable to the College.
-Any member disciplined may appeal to The High Council within six months, where the sentence may be revised; pending such final action, the penalty awarded by the College shall be effective.
+Any member disciplined may appeal to The Advisory Council within six months, where the sentence may be revised; pending such final action, the penalty awarded by the College shall be effective.
 Iowa College shall have jurisdiction over a nonaffiliate residing in Iowa.

-Section 21 – COLLEGE DISSOLUTION If this College be temporarily interdicted or permanently dissolved, the officers thereof shall forthwith deposit their Dispensation or Charter, Ordinances, Regulations and all manuscripts and printed papers, moneys and properties appertaining to the College, with the Secretary-General, that the same may be deposited in the archives of The High Council for safe-keeping, the monies deposited in the Society’s treasury.
+Section 21 – COLLEGE DISSOLUTION If this College be temporarily interdicted or permanently dissolved, the officers thereof shall forthwith deposit their Dispensation or Charter, Ordinances, Regulations and all manuscripts and printed papers, moneys and properties appertaining to the College, with the Secretary-General, that the same may be deposited in the archives of The Advisory Council for safe-keeping, the monies deposited in the Society’s treasury.